 This seems obvious, but if you ignore this rule, it can totally ruin your fun.
 Don’t wear heels!
 Avoid shoes with hard wedges and heavy platforms.
 Also, stay clear of canvas shoes with paper-thin soles.
 Above all, never wear brand new shoes to Disney, even if they are fresh, out of the box sneakers that have been specifically designed for walking.
 There’s always a breaking-in period with shoes, and you don’t want to be limping around the Magic Kingdom looking miserable and in pain, begging for a band-aid.

-What are the Best Shoes to wear to Disney?
+What shoes to wear to Disney world?

 Your best bet is a pair of lightweight walking shoes or sneakers that don’t pinch and have good arch support.
 Clunky sneakers will weigh you down and make you look like Goofy.
 Sandals with straps can dig into your skin, cut your feel and create blisters.
 Flip-flops simply don’t offer enough support.